 - the police have the power to search them

 - it is an offence to hinder or prevent the police from searching them.

 Searches on private property

 In most cases, a police officer will need a warrant to come onto private property and conduct a search of the property or any people on the property.
-The officer may conduct property and personal searches in Victoria without a warrant when:
+An officer may conduct property and personal searches in Victoria without a warrant when:

-- you let them in
+- the person lets them in

 - someone on the property has breached an intervention order or a family violence safety notice

 - someone has defied a police direction relating to family violence matters

 - the police believe someone has assaulted or threatened to assault a family member

 - the police are pursuing a person who has escaped from prison or custody